The Utilization of CHO Cells for the Development of Cell Line Producing Recombinant Proteins

 When working with these systems, each expression system has their unique advantages.
 For example, bacterial expression systems (particularly E. coli) are incredibly scalable and have a low cost.
 They enable simple culture conditions, and don’t require the leg work that other systems (like insect or mammalian expression systems) need.
 In return, the downside of bacteria is that it may be difficult to express eukaryotic proteins (aka human or mammalian proteins).
 While this makes it easy for protein structural analysis, antibody generation, and functional in cell line assays, it’s not ideal for complex protein production and analysis.

 Per this article, the focus here is not to describe each of the above protein expression systems (as unique and interesting as they are).
-The purpose is to glean insights into the last listed item—mammalian expression systems, and in particular, CHO cells.
+The purpose is to glean insights into the last listed item—mammalian expression systems, and in particular, the Chinese hamster ovary cell.

 CHO Cells | Mammalian Expression System